Caddox/Steamer/README.md

 *Q*: You seem to have a pretty specific use case; why should I do it your way?

 *A*: You don't have to; this is just another option available to you.
 There are many different tools built for Steam, such as Bot Traders, local Steam Caching servers, and even tools to idle in games for Steam Trading Cards.
+The closest thing to this is probably [steamctl](https://github.com/ValvePython/steamctl), which is another option if you like using the command line for everything.
+(Fun fact: Steamer started life as a wrapper for steamctl!)

 #